kyma-project/kyma/docs/operation-guides/config-07-kiali-grafana.md

 type: Configuration
 ---

-Kyma does not expose Kiali and Grafana by default.
-However you can still access them using port forwarding.
+By default, Kyma does not expose Kiali and Grafana.
+However, you can still access them using port forwarding.
 Also, read [Expose Kyma UIs securely](http://tbd) to learn how to expose Kiali and Grafana securely using an identity provider of your choice.

 ## Prerequisites